Las Vegas, Nevada

 Certified Registered Nurse Anesthetists: This program has been prior approved by the AANA for 8 CEC; AANA Code #1034980; Expiration date 12/10/18.

 Nurse Practitioners: The American Academy of Nurse Practitioners Certification Program (AANPCP) and the American Nurses Credentialing Center (ANCC) accept CME from organizations accredited by the ACCME.

 Osteopathic Physicians: This program is eligible for Category 2 credit with the American Osteopathic Association (AOA).

 Physician Assistants: The American Academy of Physician Assistants (AAPA) accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.
 Physician assistants may receive a maximum of 8 hours of Category I credit for completing this program.

 Registered Nurses: NWAS is an approved provider for the following state nursing boards: Arkansas State Board of Nursing (Provider Number 50-7480), California Board of Registered Nursing (Provider Number 4833), District of Columbia Board of Nursing (Provider Number 50-7480), Florida Board of Nursing (Provider Number 50-7480), Georgia Board of Nursing (Provider Number 50-7480), and the South Carolina Board of Nursing (Provider Number 50-7480).
 This program offers 8 contact hours.

-Mark Murphy, MD, MSN Education, Austin, Texas and Medical Director Northwest Anesthesia Seminars, Pasco, Washington
+Mark Murphy, MD, MSN Education, Treasure Island, Florida, Medical Director Northwest Anesthesia Seminars, Pasco, Washington

 SCHEDULE AND FACULTY CHANGES